 I was drawn to this scene by the contrasts, the dark silhouetted foreground vs the light sky background.
-Also the different forms, the sharp distinct form of the ridge and the trees along it compared to the wispy indistinct form of the clouds.
+Also, the different forms, the sharp distinct form of the ridge, and the trees along it compared to the wispy indistinct form of the clouds.

-The image was originally captured handheld on 35mm colour negative film using a Pentax SF7 with 80-400 mm zoom lens.
+The image was originally captured handheld on 35mm colour negative film using a Pentax SF7 with an 80-400 mm zoom lens.
 Very little has been done to the image by way of digital enhancement.

-Opinions may vary as to the relative weight given to dark values vs light values in the image and whether the image should be cropped, either in camera at the time or in post processing, to give greater emphasis to one over the other.
-In this case the image is presented very much as it was composed in camera with a weighting roughly 2/3rds to 1/3rd, light to dark.
+Opinions may vary as to the relative weight given to dark values vs light values in the image and whether the image should be cropped, either in-camera at the time or in post-processing, to give greater emphasis to one over the other.
+In this case, the image is presented very much as it was composed in-camera with a weighting roughly 2/3rds to 1/3rd, light to dark.
 To me personally, this feels about right.